Open problems and questions about geodesics: Curvature conditions and hyperbolicity of the geodesic flow

 \section{Curvature conditions and hyperbolicity of the geodesic flow}

-Many results about geodesics and the geodesic flow assume that all sectional curvatures are negative or one of the following increasingly weaker properties: \begin{enumerate} \item all sectional curvatures are non positive, \item no focal points, \item no conjugate points. \end{enumerate} These properties can be characterized by the behaviour of Jacobi fields: \begin{enumerate} \item[(0)] Negative curvature: the length of any (non trivial) Jacobi field orthogonal to a geodesic is a strictly convex function.
+Many results about geodesics and the geodesic flow assume that all sectional curvatures are negative or one of the following increasingly weaker properties: \begin{enumerate} \item all sectional curvatures are non-positive, \item no focal points, \item no conjugate points. \end{enumerate} These properties can be characterized by the behaviour of Jacobi fields: \begin{enumerate} \item[(0)] Negative curvature: the length of any (non-trivial) Jacobi field orthogonal to a geodesic is a strictly convex function.

-\item Non positive curvature: the length of any Jacobi field is a convex function.
+\item Non-positive curvature: the length of any Jacobi field is a convex function.

-\item No focal points: the length of an initially vanishing Jacobi field is a non decreasing function along a geodesic ray.
+\item No focal points: the length of an initially vanishing Jacobi field is a non-decreasing function along a geodesic ray.